 Below are a few things that you can consider buying.

-Kinnauri Shawls: Beautiful hand-woven shawls with colorful border.
+- Kinnauri Shawls: Beautiful hand-woven shawls with a colorful border.

-Kinnauri Cap: This cap, mostly green and grey, has overtime become a very symbol of Kinnaur and entire Himachal for that matter.
+- Kinnauri Caps: This cap, mostly green and grey, has over time become the very symbol of Kinnaur and entire Himachal for that matter.
 Aside from being colorful and stylish, this cap is also very warm.

 Sangla is the largest town in the valley and has banking services and the only ATM available.
 I have been here a few times and have always found this ATM operational.

 There are several petrol pumps on the route as you approach Karcham from Shimla.
 In Sangla valley, however, there is only one petrol pump just before Sangla town.
 I wouldn’t really worry much about fuel though because you will never really go a great distance without coming across a fuel station.

 Sangla Town is the only place where you can get some medical attention in the valley.
 That too however will only be for some minor ailments.
 If it was something serious, you would then have to rush to either Reckong Peo or Shimla.